France-ioi/algorea-devdoc/task_platforms/lti.md

 * A platform using our items in an embedded iframe.
 The tasks and chapters are loaded via a POST request which is redirected to the content to be displayed.
 The score can also be sent back to the platform (not detailed here).
 * A LTI-enabled website redirects their users to our platforms so that the user can utilize our platform without further authentication.

-In both cases, the LTI Launch request is a POST with LTI authentication parameters, which can be redirected to the actual content:
+In both cases, the LTI Launch request is a POST with LTI authentication parameters, which can be redirected to the actual content.
+In the following workflow, the first case includes a "content_id", the second one does not.

 {% include lti_launch.html %}

 ## Sending scores (LTI Outcome)

+If a content_id has been provided with the launch request, the score of the item can be sent back the LTI consumer, with the following workflow:

 {% include lti_send_scores.html %}